 - Exploring the nearby settlement of Omori-cho, where local miners resided

 - The 12-kilometer course stretching from the mine to the port town of Okidomari

 Enjoy a casual stroll or a long hike

 A decisive factor in Iwami Ginzan's designation as a World Heritage site is that the silver mine is set in an expansive natural environment and that it co-existed side-by-side with this environment over a long period.
 Iwami Ginzan spreads out over a large area, and you can choose from multiple courses to explore—depending on the path you take, you may encounter rugged mountain trails or paths that weave through the countryside.

 Walk through a mine shaft

 The mine has 500 shafts, known as mabu.
-Among these, Ryugenji Mabu Mine Shaft, build in 1715, is open to visitors, and showcases the various mining processes used throughout the centuries.
+Among these, Ryugenji Mabu Mine Shaft, built in 1715, is open to visitors, and showcases the various mining processes used throughout the centuries.
 Go through the entrance of the small tunnel located inside the forest, allowing you to get an idea of the mining processes when it was entirely manual.
 You will exit from a different side.